AdobeDocs/experience-manager-65.en/help/assets/search-facets.md

    >
    >To use the folder search functionality from the pre-configured **Assets Admin Search Rail** from an earlier AEM version, perform these steps:
    >
    >1.
-Navigate to */conf/global/settings/dam/search/facets/assets/jcr:content/items* in CRX-DE.
+Navigate to */conf/global/settings/dam/search/facets/assets/jcr:content/items* in CRXDE.
    >1.
 Delete the **type** node.
    >1.
 From the path */libs/settings/dam/search/facets/assets/jcr:content/items*, copy the nodes **asset, directory, typeor, excludepaths**, and **searchtype** to the path mentioned on step 1.
    >1.
 Save the changes.